ashu1230/Front-End-Development-Professional-Certificate/C1-introduction-to-front-end-development/week2/C1W2A2-styling-a-page/README.md

-# Lab Instructions: Styling a page
+# Lab Instructions:- Styling a page

 In this exercise you will you will practice applying CSS rules to HTML elements.<br><br>